Comparison

 WorkThroughLine vs Linear

-Linear is the benchmark for speed and craft in issue tracking — keyboard-first, beautifully engineered, loved by developers.
+Linear is the benchmark for speed and craft in issue tracking - keyboard-first, beautifully engineered, loved by developers.
 It deliberately stays close to execution: projects, cycles, issues.
-WorkThroughLine plays a different game: it starts at the goal, treats discovery as first-class, and traces every work item to the outcome and evidence behind it.
+WorkThroughLine plays a different game: it starts at the goal, treats discovery as first-class, and traces work that is linked to the strategy chain.
 Many teams will feel the difference as "Linear for shipping fast, WorkThroughLine for knowing why".

 CriterionLinearWorkThroughLine